 ♨️ How to pressure cook the meat

-- First, season the Rump Roast generously on all sides with salt and pepper.
+- First, pat the beef with a paper towel to dry it off.
+Season the Rump Roast generously on all sides with salt and pepper.
 Letting it rest for 30-60 minutes until it reaches room temperature will improve the taste of the beef, but is optional.

 - Add a few glugs of olive oil to a large frying pan and sear the meat on all sides.
-You can use the Sauté function of the Instant Pot, but I find it difficult to turn the roast and so I always use a frying pan on the stovetop.
+You can use the Sauté function of the Instant Pot, but I find it difficult to turn the roast and so I always use a frying pan on the stove top with High heat.

-- Add beef stock or broth, garlic, Worcestershire Sauce and some bay leaves to the Instant Pot along with the meat.
+- Add the rack to the Instant Pot and place roast on top, fatty side up.
+Add beef stock or broth, garlic, Worcestershire Sauce and some bay leaves to the Instant Pot.
 You can add your vegetables at this time, but as I said, I don't recommend doing that, because they turn to mush when they are cooked that long.